 1. Partially Cover the Water’s Surface

 The bigger your vessel, the longer it takes to freeze.
-A standard bucket will freeze faster than a 150-gallon tank.
+A standard bucket freezes much faster than a 150-gallon tank.
 A large volume of water insulates itself and that makes a big difference in how long it will stay thawed.
-If you can, plan in advance, before temperatures drop, to fill your largest tank(s) all the way to the brim.

-You can slow or prevent your trough from freezing in winter by draining it, digging a shallow hole underneath, and placing the tank in the small hole.
-Pile the displaced dirt around the sides.
-This method is great for any farm with outdoor tanks.
-Even if you have electric heaters, this method can help use ground heat to reduce dependence on heaters.
+You can slow or prevent your trough from freezing in the winter by draining it, digging a shallow hole underneath, and re-placing the tank in the small hole.
+Pile the displaced dirt around the sides for insulation.
+This method is great for any farm with outdoor stock tanks.
+And can even be used with electric trough deicers, to reduce electricity use and improve efficiency.)

 4. Build a DIY Double-Walled Stock Tank

-I’ve used this one a lot during the worst of our winter storms.
-In the same way that a double-walled tumbler keeps drinks hot or cold, one of the most effective ways electricity-free ways to keep water from freezing is a DIY double-walled tank.
-Placing one bucket inside of another to slow the escape of heat through the sides of the tank or bucket.
+In the same way that a double-walled tumbler keeps drinks hot or cold, one of the most effective electricity-free ways to keep water from freezing is a DIY double-walled tank.
+Place one bucket inside of another to slow the escape of heat through the sides of the tank or bucket.

-You can use this method with all sizes from stock tank to 5-gallon bucket.
-First just find an old leaky stock tank and place a slightly smaller Rubbermaid type stock tank inside.
-Then insulate the space in between the two troughs with whatever insulating material you can find.
-Insulation or Styrofoam work the best, but dirt, straw, or hay chaff work too.
-Paired with a partial cover, this generally keeps a large tank from freezing over for a long period of freezing weather.
-Read a longer tutorial on this trough insulation method.
+You can use this method with all sizes, from giant stock tank to 5-gallon bucket.
+First, find an old leaky stock tank and then place a slightly smaller stock tank inside it.
+Neck, insulate the space between the two troughs with whatever insulating material you can find (fiber or foam insulation works best, but dirt, straw, or hay chaff provide some insulation) Paired with a partial cover, this generally keeps a large tank from freezing over for a long period of freezing weather.
+Click here to read a longer tutorial on this trough insulation method.

-When winter chores include breaking the ice in troughs and buckets, actually remove the frozen chunks of ice from the stock tank.
-Removing ice instead of just breaking it, and then refilling the tank with water above freezing will help extend the amount of time until the tank freezes over again.
+When winter chores include breaking ice in partially frozen water troughs and buckets, water will stay thawed longer if you remove the frozen chunks of ice from the stock tank.
+Removing ice pieces and then refilling the tank with water above freezing will help extend the amount of time until the tank freezes over again.

 In a pinch, harness the power of manure!
 During the worst of our electricity-outage-causing winter storms, we’d

-- Grab a muck bucket and fill it with fresh manure.
+- Fill a muck bucket with fresh manure.

 - Put a water bucket on top of the manure, inside the muck bucket,